Islabikes are no longer available in the US

 In addition to being longer, Islabikes are also narrower.
 While other bikes use adult-sized components to build their bikes, Islabikes redesigned all theirs to specifically fit a child’s body.
 As a result, when riding their bikes, kids only have to splay their legs out slightly, while on others it is quite significant.

 The quality of the Islabikes is also clearly superior to lower-end bikes.
 The required chain guard on the Huffy Rock It is extremely flimsy and is known to break within a couple weeks of use.
 The chain guard on the Specialized is made of rigid plastic and is quite durable, but the sleek, removable chain-guard on the Islabikes in superior in both style and function.

 Lastly, rather than settling for the standard width handlebars (which are sized for adults), the Islabikes have narrower handlebars and corresponding grips to better fit smaller hands.
 The micro-reach brake levers are also appropriately sized for preschoolers hands.
 To improve the safety of small fingers, the large rubber bumper at the end of the handlebars protect hands when accidentally running into walls or gates (when passing through) as well as during falls.

-The Islabikes 14″ and 16″ are everything a child’s bike should be, lightweight, easy to use and a joy to ride.
-Although they come with a heftier price tag of $309 ($369 for the CNOC 14 Small and some colors of the CNOC 14 Large, not including shipping), if they are in your budget, they are worth every penny.
+The Islabikes CNOC 14″ Series is everything a child’s bike should be, lightweight, easy to use and a joy to ride.
+Although they come with a heftier price tag, if they are in your budget, they are worth every penny.
 In addition, due to their high-quality and rarity, Islabikes tend to have a very high resale value.